Why You Should Review Your Living Trust in Idaho Today

 Steps to Conduct a Thorough Review of Your Living Trust in Idaho

-1. Gather All Relevant Documents: Start by collecting your current living trust document, any amendments or changes made, and an updated list of your assets.
+1. Gather All Relevant Documents: Start by collecting your current Living Trust document, any amendments or changes made, and an updated list of your assets.
+Be sure to include all trust documents, as these are essential legal documents for your estate plan.
 This will help you see the full picture of your estate plan.

 2. Examine Your Beneficiaries: Look over your list of beneficiaries to ensure they are still the people you want to inherit your assets.
 Make any necessary changes to reflect your current wishes.